 So to cook a ham of this size, you'll need to maintain a temperature of 325-350°F for about 5 hours.
 This means running the Weber Bullet with a full chamber of fully-lit charcoal and no water in the water pan.

-I began the process at 1:20pm by firing-up a Weber chimney full of Kingsford charcoal briquettes.
+I began the process at 1:20pm by firing-up a Weber chimney starter full of Kingsford Charcoal Briquets.
 Within 30 minutes the coals were hot and I dumped them into the charcoal chamber and spread another full chimney of unlit briquettes over the lit coals.
 In retrospect, I should have filled the ring all the way to the top.
 As it turned out, I began to run out of fuel during the last hour of the cook and had to stir the coals and add more fuel.

 At 2:10pm I assembled the cooker.
 I put the foil-lined water pan in place, but left if empty.
 I set all the bottom vents at 50% and left the top vent wide open.